kevinswiber/sirenlint/README.md

 sirenlint: 2 problems were found

 error: ["links",0], Link is missing `href` attribute
-warn: ["links"], The main entity is missing a link with a `self` relation
+warning: ["links"], The main entity is missing a link with a `self` relation
 ```

 #### Output